-When you’re busy chasing your entrepreneurial dreams, it can be easy to let your personal financial goals fall by the wayside.
-After all, launching a new business can consume an immense amount of time, effort and money – and keeping a watchful eye on your personal finances on top of all that is no small feat.
+When you’re busy chasing your entrepreneurial dreams, are you paying attention to your personal financial goals, too?
+Launching a new business can consume an immense amount of time, effort and money.
+Keeping a watchful eye on your personal finances on top of all that is quite an accomplishment.

-The demands of starting your business can make it difficult to find time to manage your own money, but it can be all too easy to overlook small issues that could snowball into big headaches in time.
+The demands of starting your business can take over the time you need to manage your own money.
+But if you address small issues as they come up, you could prevent big headaches in time.

-Here are a few tips to help you balance keeping up with your personal financial goals with establishing your new venture.
+These tips can help you balance keeping up with your personal financial goals with establishing your new venture.

-If you’re thinking about launching your own business, you may not realize how significantly your personal finances can influence your business success.
-In fact, a dicey financial situation at home could put your fledgling company in jeopardy.
+Are you thinking about launching your own business?
+Do you realize how deeply your personal finances can influence your business success?
+In fact, a strong financial situation at home could help start your fledgling company on the right foot.

 Planning ahead can give you a financial cushion and overall peace of mind.
 To begin, ask yourself: